ismailSadouki/ESHAR_DASH/Readme.md

 🔒 **You may not use this code for commercial purposes.**
 📘 [Read the full license](https://creativecommons.org/licenses/by-nc/4.0/)

-> ESHRA DASHBOARD © 2025 by Ismail Sadouki is licensed under CC BY-NC 4.0
+> AI-Powered Sustainability DASHBOARD © 2025 by Ismail Sadouki is licensed under CC BY-NC 4.0